Akash-Ahamed/WhatsApp-Chat-Sentiment-Analysis/README.md

 Show a Image of Website......
 # Data Preprocessing:
 The first step of  Data Preprocessing is to gather the data.
 Here we use a whatsApp chat real data.
-WhatsApp has a built-in feature for Export chat.
+WhatsApp has a built-in feature for Export chat messages.
 WhatsApp Export chat feature allows to export chat messages as a .txt file.
 After gathering the *.txt* file, our main preprocessing work will start, where we used Jupyter Notebook for data preprocessing.

 ## Export WhatsApp Chat.